- January 20, 2017

 - “Open” TBI refers to an injury in which a foreign object or skull fragment punctures the brain.
 The brain can also be damaged in ways unrelated to physical trauma, as in the case of a stroke, for instance.

 - Not all concussions are caused by a blow or other blunt force trauma.
 A sudden jolt of the head, as may occur in an automobile accident, can also result in a concussion, even though the head does not come into contact with an object.
+If you’ve been in such an accident, consulting an automobile accident lawyer can be beneficial.

 Learn More About Head Injuries and Injury Prevention